betterhealthpp/aviatrix_copilot_aws/README.md

 However, this deployment will, by default, launch Copilot in the same subnet as the existing Controller.
 Additionally, this deployment allows the private IPv4 addresses of the Aviatrix spoke and transit gateways to reach the Copilot instance without the need for manual input.
 Any external addresses that will need to reach the Copilot instance via HTTPS will need to be configured manually in the `allowed_cidrs_https` variable (those addresses can be modified after Copilot is deployed).

+## Prerequsites

+### Terraform version
+Terraform 0.14 or greater is required due to the use of sensitive variable flags.

+### Variable management

-### Prerequisite Option #1: Copy block below to a terraform.tfvars file and assign values to the following variables (do not push to repository):
+#### Prerequisite Option #1: terraform.tfvars file
+Copy block below to a terraform.tfvars file and assign values to the following variables (do not push to repository):

 ``` hcl
 aws_profile		 =
 backend_s3_bucket	 =